MicrosoftDocs/xamarin-docs/docs/ios/watchos/platform/background-tasks.md

 ms.date: 03/13/2017
 ---

-# Background Tasks
+# watchOS Background Tasks in Xamarin

-_Use the new Background Tasks watchOS 3 to ensure a watch app always has the latest data and Dock Snapshots._

 With watchOS 3, there are three main ways that a watch app can keep its information up-to-date: